fosheimdet/FYSSP100/README.md

 lum_and_sig3.C is used to plot significance vs luminosity.
 To run it, you need to first have loaded finding_opt_window.C (by use of ".L finding_opt_window.C" in root).

-The addition aCliC file etc. needs to be stored in the same directory as the main files listed above in order for them to run.
+The additional aCliC file etc. needs to be stored in the same directory as the main files listed above in order for them to run.